SWolfMN78/Random_Dream-Ball/README.md

 # Random_Dream-Ball
-Program which will be a fantasy league like game where players will be able to create their own custom sports team.
+Program which will be a fantasy league like game where players will be able to create their own custom galactic sports team.

 ### Technologies used
 - body-parser